Laser Eye Surgery

 Centre for Sight committed to innovation and development and works as reference site to the ophthalmic industry.
 The centre remains a leader and pioneer in the UK consistently introducing new innovative technology to the UK — technology which has subsequently been adopted by other care providers.

-These ‘firsts’ include the introduction of Intralase blade-free LASIK laser eye surgery two years before any other UK provider — a procedure since acknowledged as the most advanced and safest laser eye surgery procedures currently available and approved for US fighter pilots and NASA astronauts.
+These ‘firsts’ include the introduction of Intralase blade-free LASIK laser eye surgery two years before any other UK provider — a procedure since acknowledged as the most advanced and safest laser eye surgery procedure currently available and approved for US fighter pilots and NASA astronauts.

 ‘Accuracy to within 1/1000th of a millimetre’